 Thanks to good land stewardship by ranchers, tribes, and public agencies, much of the Northern Great Plains remains in largely native grasslands that are both productive for people and for wildlife.
-NFWF's Northern Great Plains program is building will build on that success and work with local private landowners to enhance, restore and help conserve native prairie and wildlife in the region while maintaining productive land use for people.
+NFWF's Northern Great Plains program is building on that success and is working with local private landowners to enhance, restore and help conserve native prairie and wildlife in the region while maintaining productive land use for people.

 Grants will be made to support conservation projects in four high-biodiversity sub-regions: east central and northeast Montana; southwest Saskatchewan and southeast Alberta; southwest South Dakota/northeast Wyoming; Nebraska Sandhills; and the Missouri Couteau/Prairie Potholes of North Dakota and South Dakota.
 Focal species will include grassland-nesting birds, black-footed ferret, swift fox, and waterfowl.

 Current priorities include: